 Desert Basin Zone Fire Management

-Consists of the Battle Mountain and the Winnemucca BLM District's Fire and Aviaiton Programs, along with the Buruea of Indian Affair's (BIA), and the Humboldt-Toiyabe National Forest, Santa Rosa Ranger District.
+Consists of the Battle Mountain and the Winnemucca BLM Districts Fire and Aviation Programs, along with the Bureau of Indian Affair's (BIA), and the Humboldt-Toiyabe National Forest, Santa Rosa Ranger District.

 - The BLM’s Winnemucca District is comprised of over 8 million acres of public lands in Pershing, Washoe, Churchill, Lyon and Humboldt counties in north, central and western Nevada.
 It has suppression responsibility over roughly 10 million acres within the district boundaries to include the HTF-SR and BIA-WNA.